Enhanced stability of pressure relief valves: mechanistic design and analysis

 If we restrict attention to sufficiently small variations to steady flows within the pipe, so that we can assume near constant density and temperature, then the equations for conservation of mass, energy and momentum can be reduced to the standard equations of 1D pipe-flow \cite{HosCh2015-II}:

 Here $D$ is the inlet pipe diameter, $\rho$ is the assumed (near) constant density of the fluid, $a$ its sonic velocity which satisfies

-where $\kappa$ and $R$ are the usual Boltzman and real gas law constants, $T$ is temperature (which is assumed to be constant) and $E$ is the bulk modulus.
+where $\kappa$ and $R$ are the usual Boltzmann and real gas law constants, $T$ is temperature (which is assumed to be constant) and $E$ is the bulk modulus.
 Also, $\lambda$ is a coefficient of wall friction, (see \cite[eq.~(3.63)]{Zucker2002}).
-Note here we corrected a misprint in \cite{Hos2015ROM,HosCh2015-II} which had the incorrect sign of the wall friction term.
+Note that here we have corrected a misprint in \cite{Hos2014,HosCh2015-II} which had the incorrect sign of the wall friction term.